 In The Wizard of Oz, Dorothy and crew are so intimidated by the Wizard’s enigmatic personality that they struggle to talk with him on equal footing.
 Fear and frustration overwhelm them as they blindly accept a suicide mission to slay the Witch of the West.
-In return, they each received a treasured prize, a heart, a brain, courage, and a way home.
-Ironically, they already had these gifts -- metaphorically, which they only discover after unveiling the man behind the curtain, posing as the grumpy wizard.
+In return, they each receive a treasured prize: a heart, a brain, courage, and a way home.
+Ironically, they already have these gifts—which they only discover after unveiling the man behind the curtain posing as the grumpy wizard.

-Differentiated Instruction (DI) casts a spell on educators as to how it meets all students’ needs.
-The skillset required to differentiate seems mystical to some and incomprehensible to others in this environment of state standards and high-stakes tests.
+Differentiated instruction (DI) casts a spell on educators as to how it meets all students’ needs.
+The skill set required to differentiate seems mystical to some and incomprehensible to others in this environment of state standards and high-stakes tests.
 Where does one find the time?
 The reality is that every teacher already has the tools to differentiate in powerful ways for all learners.
-Some elements were revealed in my two previous articles, regarding myths and assessment fog.
+I address some of these elements, such as assessment fog, in other Edutopia posts.

-Content is comprised of the knowledge, concepts, and skills that students need to learn based on the curriculum.
+Content comprises the knowledge, concepts, and skills that students need to learn based on the curriculum.
 Differentiating content includes using various delivery formats such as video, readings, lectures, or audio.
 Content may be chunked, shared through graphic organizers, addressed through jigsaw groups, or used to provide different techniques for solving equations.
 Students may have opportunities to choose their content focus based on interests.

 For example, in a lesson on fractions, students could:

 For example, having one or two processing experiences for every 30 minutes of instruction alleviates feelings of content saturation.
+Reflection is a powerful skill that is developed during processing experiences.
 Some strategies include:

 Of these three DI elements, process experiences are least used.
 Start with any of the shared strategies, and see long-term positive effects on learning.

-For example, one of my favorite practices is providing three or four choices for product options.
-All but the last choice are pre-developed for students who want a complete picture of what needs to be done.
-The last choice is open-ended.
+For example, one of my favorite practices is providing three or four choices in products.
+All but the last choice are predeveloped for students who want a complete picture of what needs to be done.
+The last choice is open-ended, a blank check.
 Students craft a different product idea and propose it to the teacher.
 They have to show how their product option will address the academic criteria.
-The teacher may approve the proposal as is or with some revisions.
-If the proposal is too off-focus, then the students work on developing a new idea.
-If they cannot come up with an approved proposal by a set date, they have to choose from one of the pre-determined products.
+The teacher may approve the proposal as is or ask for revisions.
+If the proposal is too off-focus, the students work on developing a new idea.
+If they can’t come up with an approved proposal by a set due date, they have to choose from one of the predetermined products.

 Content, process, and product are key elements in lesson design.
-Fortunately, educators have many instructional tools that can differentiate these core areas of instruction, which sets the stage for students to respond through the next three DI elements: readiness, learning profiles, and interests -- the next three blog posts.
+Fortunately, educators have many instructional tools that can differentiate these core areas of instruction, such as these 50+ social media tools, which set the stage for students to respond through the next three DI elements in this series: